CymricNPG/StateMachine/README.md

 # StateMachine

-(Warning: AI Playground)
+(Warning: partly AI Playground)

 A minimal state machine implementation in Java.

 ## Overview

 StateMachine is a library that provides a framework for implementing state machines in Java applications.
-It offers a clean and easy PI for defining states, transitions, and the rules that govern state changes.
+It offers a clean and easy API for defining states, transitions, and the rules that govern state changes.

 ## Features